EricLauber/EECS2100_tictactoe/README.md

 The third project of the semester included a Tic-Tac-Toe assignment.
 I worked on this with [Wes Vollmar](https://github.com/juss-wes).

 The code in this repo is an exact copy of what we turned in for the assignment.
-There's (copyrighted?) includess file, libraries the professor provided, as well as the source code.
+There's (copyrighted?) includes files, libraries the professor provided, as well as the source code.
 I don't remember enough about 8086 assembly at this time to know what's typically included with the masm tools and what I can exclude from this source.

 ## Project Goals